gmlewis/PicoGK/README.md

 # Welcome to PicoGK

-**PicoGK** (“peacock”) is a compact, open-source geometry kernel developed by [LEAP 71](https://leap71.com/).
+**PicoGK** ("peacock") is a compact, open-source geometry kernel developed by [LEAP 71](https://leap71.com/).

 It serves as the foundation of a broader technology stack for [Computational Engineering](https://leap71.com/computationalengineering/), a new paradigm pioneered by LEAP 71.

 The name stands for **Pico** (tiny) **G**eometry **K**ernel, and the library offers [a deliberately reduced](https://jlk.ae/2023/12/06/the-power-of-reduced-instruction-sets/) yet powerful instruction set designed to create computational geometry for engineering applications.

-“PicoGK” is also a nod to the peacocks that roam the streets of Dubai — our home city and the birthplace of this technology.
+"PicoGK" is also a nod to the peacocks that roam the streets of Dubai — our home city and the birthplace of this technology.

 While it may appear minimal on the surface, PicoGK is used to generate some of the most advanced physical components imaginable: from electric motors and heat exchangers to [3D-printed rocket engines](https://leap71.com/rp/) and bio-inspired structures.